smiley/hyper-robco/README.md

+# BROKEN
+Broken since Hyper migrated from `hterm` to `xterm.js`.
+Sadly it's not an easy fix, but hopefully I'll get to fixing it at some point.

 # RobCo™ Vault Terminal Adaptation Program™ (VTAP)
 _Still using that out-of-date, silent terminal?
 Wishing your machine clicked like the rest?
 Prepare For The Future™ and upgrade today for FREE!*_